From The Organic Farm To You!

 For more information about our specific certification, please visit: www.vegsoc.org.Back to Top

 Used for centuries by the indigenous people of the South Pacific, the truth about coconut oil is out.
-Extra virgin coconut oil can be used as a healthy replacement for butter and oils.
+Extra virgin coconut oil can be used as a replacement for butter and oils.

 Check out all the benefits of coconut oil for yourself.
 Kelapo™ Extra Virgin Coconut Oil your new secret ingredient for cooking and baking!
 Every part of the coconut lends itself to a practical use, thus making it one of the most versatile fruits in nature.